Atlas (robot)

+Atlas is the name used for multiple robot models produced by American robotics company Boston Dynamics.

-Atlas is a bipedal humanoid robot primarily developed by the American robotics company Boston Dynamics with funding and oversight from the U.S. Defense Advanced Research Projects Agency (DARPA).
+The first Atlas robot was a bipedal hydraulic humanoid robot primarily developed by Boston Dynamics with funding and oversight from the U.S. Defense Advanced Research Projects Agency (DARPA).
 The robot was initially designed for a variety of search and rescue tasks, and was unveiled to the public on July 11, 2013.

+In April 2024, the hydraulic Atlas (HD Atlas) was retired from service.
+A new fully electric version was announced the following day.

+Hydraulic model (2013 to 2024)

-Design and development
+Design

 The design and production of Atlas were overseen by DARPA, an agency of the United States Department of Defense, in cooperation with Boston Dynamics.
 One of the robot's hands was developed by Sandia National Laboratories, while the other was developed by iRobot.
 In 2013, DARPA program manager Gill Pratt compared the prototype version of Atlas to a small child, saying that "a 1-year-old child can barely walk, a 1-year-old child falls down a lot ... this is where we are right now".